PostHog/posthog.com/contents/newsletter/talk-to-users.md

   - Blog
 ---

 Talk to users?
-Isn't that a job for founders, product managers, user researchers, and salespeople?
+Isn't that a job for founders, product managers, and salespeople?
 Why do would an engineer ever want or need to do it?

 In his book [*Modern Software Engineering*](https://www.davefarley.net/?p=352), Dave Farley writes that mastering software engineering requires becoming an expert in learning.
 When learning is prioritized, talking to users becomes a critical part of an engineer's toolkit.